The Ideal Membership Problem and Abelian Groups: Introduction

 One of the major research directions in the CSP research is the study of CSPs in which the allowed types of constraints are restricted.
 Such restrictions are usually represented by a \emph{constraint language} that is a set of relations or predicates on a fixed set.
 The CSP parametrized by a constraint language $\Gm$ is denoted $\CSP(\Gm)$.

-Mastrolilli in \cite{Mastrolilli19} initiated a systematic study of IMPs that arise from problems of the form $\CSP(\Gm)$, denoted $\IMP(\Gm)$.
+Mastrolilli in \cite{Mastrolilli19,Mastrolilli21:complexity} initiated a systematic study of IMPs that arise from problems of the form $\CSP(\Gm)$, denoted $\IMP(\Gm)$.
 More precisely, for a constraint language $\Gm$ over domain $D=\{0\zd d-1\}\sse\zF$, in an instance of $\IMP(\Gm)$ we are given an instance $\cP$ of $\CSP(\Gm)$ with set of variables $X=\{\vc xn\}$, and a polynomial $f_0\in\zF[\vc xn]$.
 The question is whether or not $f_0$ belongs to $\I(\cP)$.
 Observe, that using Hilbert's Strong Nullstellensatz the problem can also be reformulated as, whether there exists a solution to $\cP$ that is not a zero of $f_0$.
 Sometimes we need to restrict the degree of the input polynomial, the IMP in which the degree of $f_0$ is bounded by $d$ is denoted by $\IMP_d(\Gm)$.

-\paragraph{The complexity of the IMP.} The main research question considered in \cite{Mastrolilli19} is to classify the problems $\IMP(\Gm)$ according to their complexity.
-Since the only solution algorithm for $\IMP(\Gm)$ available at that point was generating a Gr\"obner basis, \cite{Mastrolilli19} stated the main research problem in a different way: For which constraint languages $\Gm$ a Gr\"obner basis of $\I(\cP)$ can be constructed in polynomial time for every instance $\cP$ of $\CSP(\Gm)$?
-Bulatov and Rafiey \cite{Bulatov20:ideal} showed that the two questions are actually equivalent in all known cases.
+\paragraph{The complexity of the IMP.} The main research question considered in \cite{Mastrolilli19,Mastrolilli21:complexity} is to classify the problems $\IMP(\Gm)$ according to their complexity.
+As according to the observation before this paragraph no-instances $(f_0,\cP)$ of the $\IMP(\Gm)$ can be certified by exhibiting a solution of $\cP$ that is not a zero of $f_0$, $\IMP(\Gm)$ is in co-NP.
+Since the only solution algorithm for $\IMP(\Gm)$ available at that point was generating a \GB, \cite{Mastrolilli19,Mastrolilli21:complexity} stated the main research problem in a different way: For which constraint languages $\Gm$ a \GB\ of $\I(\cP)$ can be constructed in polynomial time for every instance $\cP$ of $\CSP(\Gm)$?
+We \cite{Bulatov20:ideal} showed that the two questions are actually equivalent in all known cases.
 We will return to this issue later.